meghamodi/WeatherApp/README.md

 # Weather App

-A containerized weather application with caching, metrics monitoring, and alerting capabilities.
+A containerized weather application that fetches real-time weather data from an external API and caches responses to improve performance and reduce API calls.

 ## Features
 - Weather data fetching via external API